Pennsylvania Medical Malpractice Lawyer

 While each case is unique, several common elements typically influence the determination of settlement amounts.

 The extent and severity of the plaintiff’s injuries significantly impact the settlement amount.
 More severe injuries with long-term consequences generally result in higher settlements.
-The strength of the evidence proving liability and negligence by the healthcare provider or facility is crucial.
+The strength of the evidence proving and negligence by the healthcare provider or facility is crucial.
 Cases with clear evidence of malpractice may result in higher settlement amounts.

 The negotiation skills and experience of the plaintiff’s attorney in advocating for a fair and just settlement can also impact the final settlement amount.